ncbi/pm4ngs/docs/source/pipelines/chipseqPipeline.rst

         Absolute path to the directory with the genome indexes for BWA.

-        If **{{genome_name}}/BWA** is used, PM4NGS will include a cell in the **03 - Alignments and Quantification.ipynb** notebook to create the genome indexes for BWA.
+        If **{{genome_name}}/BWA** is used, PM4NGS will include a cell in the **03 - Alignments.ipynb** notebook to create the genome indexes for BWA.

         Default: [hg38/BWA]
     * **genome_fasta**: